patmood/git-time-machine/README.md

 Time machine for Github files

 ## TODO
+- Chrome app inserts button on every page (not just first load)
 - Freeze timeline and nav header
-- maintain line number
 - Clicking timeline commit goes to that commit
 - Select the current commit on the timeline when using next/prev buttons
 - Make sure the timeline doesnt zoom too far in
 - Prevent dups!!!
 Collection#add is not being hit due to cache and/or 304 not modified response...
-- Chrome app to link directly from GH
-- Check how it works with branches
 - Browserify vis.js
+- Extensions for other browsers

 ## NOTES